awslabs/stable-diffusion-aws-extension/docs/en/developer-guide/byoc.md

 - Step 1: Build a Container Image
 - Step 2: Prepare command execution environment
-- Step 3: Replace the specified SageMaker Endpoint model image with your own‘s
+- Step 3: **Replace** the specified SageMaker Endpoint model image with your own‘s or **Restore** the default model image
-- Other: Restore the specified SageMaker Endpoint model image
+- Step 4: Verify or diagnose whether the container image is work

 <br>